AndroidHooker/hooker/README.md

 * Wait for system to start properly and close the emulator,
 * Your reference AVD is now ready!

-Configure the host where Hooker is executed
+Configure the host where AVD is executed
 ----------------------------------------

 If your elasticsearch host is on a different host than your android emulator, you will need to redirect traffic throw network.
 In order to do this, you can use socat: